andrioid/humle/README.md

 Composable HTML in pure Go.

+The name is Danish for "hops", and also sounds a lot like a drunken person saying "html".
+I wasn't drunk when I made this, but I might as well have been.

+## Warning

+This is very much experimental and there's not much in form of escaping behavior yet.
+So use at your own risk.

 ### But, why?

 I've been experimenting with [D\*](https://data-star.dev) recently and I was missing some of the ergonomics available to me when writing React/TypeScript.